 Asian shares mostly gain after rally on Wall Street

-BANGKOK (AP) — Stocks were mostly higher in Asia on Tuesday after Wall Street rallied in its latest about-face in recent topsy-turvy trading.
+BANGKOK (AP) — Stocks were mostly higher in Asia on Tuesday, tracking the latest rally on Wall Street.
 Oil prices and U.S. futures advanced and the dollar was trading near 149 Japanese yen.

-A release of China’s most recent economic growth figures, was postponed Monday, taking away one factor that had been expected to drive trading.
-No specific reason was given, but the GDP report was likely to conflict with the confident tone of a Communist Party congress being held in Beijing, by showing the economy grew by as little as 3% in the latest quarter, barely half the official 5.5% target.
+A release of China’s most recent economic growth figures was postponed Monday, removing one factor that had been expected to drive trading.
+No specific reason was given, but the GDP report might have conflicted with the confident tone of a Communist Party congress being held in Beijing, by showing the economy grew by as little as 3% in the latest quarter, barely half the official 5.5% target.

 There was little immediate news from the gathering in Beijing, where the party is expected to unveil its top leadership for the next five years a day after the congress closes.